redcanaryco/atomic-red-team/execution-frameworks/python/README.md

 This script runs on Windows and Linux at the moment, and was tested against Python 3.6.
 Python 2.7 is unsupported at the moment.

-To install the script, pull the Git repo from [here](https://gitlab.soc.int.bell.ca/olivier.lemelin/art-runner), and install the tool's dependencies:
+To install the script, pull the Git repo from [here](https://github.com/redcanaryco/atomic-red-team), move to the execution-frameworks/python directory and install the tool's dependencies:

 ```
 pip install -r requirements.txt